Hunting & Fishing at Pictured Rocks

 The shortening days of fall bring with them the transformation of green leaves to crimson and gold, the first frost, lines of waterfowl winging southward across the sky, and thoughts of past hunting trips in the north country.

-Hunting is permitted within the national lakeshore in accordance with federal migratory bird laws and federal and State of Michigan regulations.
+Hunting is permitted within the national lakeshore in accordance with federal migratory bird laws; federal and State of Michigan regulations; and special park regulations.
 Along with fishing, hunting is an activity specifically allowed by the Congress of the United States when it authorized Pictured Rocks National Lakeshore in 1966.

 With its varied topography, lakes, streams, and mixed coniferous and hardwood forest, Pictured Rocks provides habitat for a variety of game animals.
 Most hunting activities are for white-tailed deer, grouse, woodcock, bear, and snowshoe hare.
 Whether the method is archery, muzzle loading, or firearms, hunters find ample hunting opportunities from grown-over farm fields to backcountry cedar swamps.